mcalthrop/contentful-api-testing/README.md

 Note:

-- that Entries **are** duplicated, as well as Content Types
+- that Entries duplicated, as well as Content Types
-- the script will only run successfully once: it will fail if it has already been run with the same source and destination Spaces &ndash; see [Pipeline](#pipeline)
+- the script will leave Content Types and Entries that have already been created

 Clone/fork this project, then: